kiraksi/MIT/README.md

 Following MIT's degree requirements for their major 6-3: Computer Science and Engineering (pre 2022)

-## MIT Engineering and Computer Science Degree Requirements
+## MIT Mathematics with Computer Science Degree Requirements

  - 6.100A Introduction to Computer Science Programming in Python <i>- on edX</i> - <b>completed</b>
  - 6.0002 Introduction to Computational Thinking and Data Science <i>- on edX</i>